javiercoronadonarvaez/KubernetesSubmissions/todo_frontend/README.md

-## ToDo Frontend Simple Application Hello World
+## ToDo Frontend

-### Follow these instructions to run the program using deployment.yaml and exposing the application via service.yaml
+### Follow these instructions to run the program using deployment.yaml, service.yaml and ingress.yaml

 1. Create Cluster.